Neeleshrj/react-native-custom-radio-buttons/README.md

-# React Native Radio Buttons
+# React Native Simple Radio Buttons

 Easy and simple to use Radio Buttons for your React Native Application.